jarrodparkes/jarrodparkes.github.io/_posts/2019-01-03-how-google-works.md

         - have a bias for data in making decisions
         - also a bias for action when data/debate no longer yields any new learning
     - meeting regularly for decisions that are fundamental to the company can be a good thing
-    - data and a speech don’t convince people, but data a speech and appealing to emotions do — “the Oprah rule”
+    - data and a speech don’t convince people, but data a speech and appealing to emotions do — "the Oprah rule"
     - all meetings should have an organizer & decision maker
         - organize/decision maker sends the invites, has the agenda 24hrs in advance, and sends summary/decisions made email afterward
     - all meetings can be cancelled at any time for not having organizer or agenda